 Budget Hotels in Salzburg

-If a lady is looking for ways to spoil herself in Salzburg but has a tight budget, here are some tips for you:
+If a lady is looking for ways to spoil herself in Salzburg but is traveling on a tight budget, here are some tips for you:

 Language Spoken in Austria